systematic-magic/AgingPubMed/editorials_html.rst

 .. image:: /_static/corr_format.png
    :alt: Correspondence format

 4.6.
-Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.)
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

 4.7.
 Check that email address is hyperlinked.